gman999/doc/general/network-host-discovery.md

 _$options_ specifies the _nmap_ options.

-_$now_ refers to the time appended to the output file, reflecting the frequency that a scan is run.
+_$now_ refers to the time appended to the output file which should reflect the frequency that a scan is run.
 For daily scans, _$now_ might be set to "`date +%Y%m%d`" while hourly scans might use "`date +%Y%m%d-%H`" with %H indicating the hour.
-In this scripts example, the full date and time to the second are used.
+In this scripts example, the full date and time is employed.

 _$nmap_  and _$ndiff_ are just the full path of the applications, which may vary per operating system.

-The result to check is the diff-date file, which will include changes from the previous scan.
+The result to check is the diff-$now file, which will include changes from the previous scan.

 ```
 #!/bin/sh -x
-# ISC-licensed: give credit where it's due, and don't sue me

 # variables
 # define the network or host